radzionc/increaser/prompts/context.md

 When the report is grouped by days, next to the average day there is also an average workday and weekend time.

+When the report is grouped by days, the user has the option to see the "Sessions" view, where instead of a bar chart, they see sessions grouped by days.
+Sessions are colored according to the projects they belong to.
+When the user selects a specific project, sessions for other projects will be grayed out.

 ## Habits

 The "Habits" page includes two sub-pages: "Track" and "Explore."